stungeye/Programming-1-Notes/docs/07-openframeworks-basics/00-openframeworks-basics.md

 Upon completion of this module, you should be able to:

-- Install openFrameworks for use with Visual Studio 2019.
+- Install openFrameworks for use with Visual Studio.
 - Create new oF projects using the Project Generator.
 - Describe the purpose of the setup, update, and draw methods.
 - Resize the drawing canvas and query for the canvas height/width.